ncant04/Basic-data-mining/README.md

 # Basic-data-mining

-Simple datamining test using C++ functions for opening text files and for string processing. <br />
+Simple data mining test using C++ functions for opening text files and for string processing. <br />
 An example file is included in the root directory of this repo.
 Extract it in the same folder as the source file before running.

 GDB13_Subset-ABCDEFGH.smi